• Home

 Milk to Water ratio

 Every person has a preference about whether they like their chai milky or more watered down.
 My husband for example like really milky tea (80% milk) and I prefer it less milky (40% milk).
-Adjust accordion to your preference.
+Adjust according to your preference.

 Best Milk to use